drreynolds/smuhpc-workshop/source/session_2.rst

    $ kill -9 32259

-Note: It is not possible to kill off other users' processes!
+Note: It is not possible to kill off other users' processes, unless you are a "superuser" on that computer.

 Summary of commands for interacting with running processes: